-Scale Computing Inc., which first entered the enterprise data storage market earlier this year, this week released the second version of its storage system based on IBM Corp.'s General Parallel File System (GPFS)
+Scale Computing Inc., which first entered the enterprise data storage market earlier this year, this week released the second version of its storage system based on IBM Corp.'s General Parallel File System (GPFS) for midmarket and small companies.

 Scale, which came out of stealth with its Intelligent Clustered Storage (ICS) system in June, now claims 30 paying customers and 50 channel partners.
 ICS 2.0 features broader data protection and greater expandability.